maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/7-contra-costa-county-clerk/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 - On the [Contra Costa Elections](http://www.cocovote.us/current-election/where-do-i-vote/#Search) website.
 - Call (925) 335-7800 for information.
 - Look on the **back cover of your Sample Ballot** for the address.
-- New voters can find helpful information on the [Contra Costa County Elections Division website.](http://www.cocovote.us/voting/voting-frequently-asked-questions/)
+- New voters can find helpful infgormation on the [Contra Costa County Elections Division website.](http://www.cocovote.us/voting/voting-frequently-asked-questions/)